 Nujood Ali fled her husband’s home at the age of 10, after being beaten regularly by her in-laws and raped by her husband for two months.
-She showed immense courage by going to court and obtaining divorce by breaking the social norms and tradition.
+She showed immense courage by going to court and obtaining a divorce by breaking the social norms and tradition.
 Her story was later documented by a French journalist in “I am Nujood: Age 10 and Divorced “.
-Nujood became a prominent figure in Yemen’s movement against forced and child marriage.
-The impact of child marriage is extremely horrific to a girl as well as to the society.
+Nujood became a prominent figure in Yemen’s movement against forced and early marriages.

-Child marriage is a fundamental violation of human rights.
-It is prevalent all over the world, from the Middle East to Latin America, South Asia to Europe.
-According to a UNICEF report, each year, 12 million girls are married before the age of 18.
+According to an UNICEF report, each year, 12 million girls are married before the age of 18.
 Niger has the highest rate of Child marriage (76%), whereas India ranks first in the absolute number of child marriage 15,559,000.

 Societies desire to control and dominate female lives

-Child marriage is also a reflection of society’s desire to control and dominate women’s lives.
-By marrying the girls young, patriarchal societies can have control over their lives.
-From the moment a young girl is married, she is expected to follow many socio-cultural norms, and she loses control over her own life and decision-making power.
-In the majority of the cultures, how after marriage, a minor girl should behave, how she should dress up, who she should be allowed to see or how she should live her life are dictated by family and husband.
+Child marriage is also driven by the societies desire to control and dominate women’s lives.
+By marrying the girls young, patriarchal societies can have the power over their lives – how a girl should behave, how she should dress, who she should be allowed to see, how she should live her life, etc.

 Women are born to be a wife and a mother

-People of many cultures still believe that the primary roles of girls are to produce children and satisfy and serve men.
-Therefore, as soon as a girl starts to menstruate, marriage is considered the next step towards giving a girl her status of a wife and a mother.
+In some cultures, people still believe that the primary roles of girls are to produce children and satisfy and serve men.
+Therefore, when a girl starts to menstruate, marriage is considered the next step towards giving a girl her status as a wife and mother.

-In many cultures, girls are viewed as inferior to boys and as a burden to the family.
-For instance, in India and many other South Asian countries, girls are considered as ‘other’s property’, and parents raise them just to send off to the husband’s family by getting them married.
-Parents do not want to spend money on education or health of girl children and often try to pass the burden to another family by marrying her off – the earlier the better.
+In patriarchal societies, girls are viewed as inferior to boys and as burdens.
+In India and many other South Asian countries, girls are considered as ‘other’s property’, and parents raise them just to send off to the husband’s family by getting them married.
+Parents do not want to spend money on the education or health of girl children and often try to pass the burden to another family by marrying her off – the earlier the better.

 The insecurity of protecting a girl from the lust of men

-In the lower socio-economic groups, parents often feel insecure if they have a young, unmarried daughter at home.
-As a result, they feel that marriage would protect their daughters from physical or sexual assault.
-Therefore, parents choose to marry them young, often to ensure her safety in areas where girls are at high risk of harassment and sexual violence.
+Having a young, unmarried daughter at home could bring a lot of insecurities to parents, especially in the lower socio-economic societies.
+Parents feel that marriage would protect their daughters from physical or sexual assault.
+Therefore, they choose to marry them young, often to ensure her safety in areas where girls are at high risk of harassment and violence.

 Link to other harmful traditional practices

 Dowry is another cause of early marriage.
-Bride’s family often has to pay less money if the bride is young.
+The bride’s family often has to pay less money if the bride is young.